jatinchowdhury18/ADAA/README.md

 There are still a few bugs in this code, so please bear with me, as I continue working on this code.
-In the future, I would like to also include examples of stateful nonlinear functions and nonlinear Wave Digital Filters using ADAA.
+In the future, I would like to also include examples of nonlinear Wave Digital Filters using ADAA.
 Any and all contributions are welcome!

 <img src="./res/Screenshot.png" height=350>